keita-iida/ASURATDB/README.md

 # ASURAT database
 ## Brief introduction
-* Existing knowledge-based databases collected by ASURATDB are stored in genes2bioterm/.
+ASURATDB is a computational pipeline for collecting and reformatting knowledge-based databases.
-* SingleCell transcriptome data processed by ASURAT are stored in transcriptome/.
+The collected databases are stored in genes2bioterm/.

 ## Vignettes
 Well-documented vignette is available from the following URL: